solesen1992/Csharp-console-app-exercise-practice/README.md

 # C# console app exercise practice
 Small exercises in C# from my education in Computer Science.
 All the exercises are made as console apps.

+The projects starting with "Demo" are 'code along' sessions.
+The projects starting with "Exercise" are exercises from programming classes where I have to figure out how to solve them myself.

 # Documentation
 ## ConsoleApp1, ConsoleApp2 and HelpCode